Skip to main content

 This tab is where you shape how the assistant talks and recovers.

-• Concierge setup checklist: at the top of the tab, a green/red checklist shows which core pieces are configured (license, brand voice, knowledge, photos).
+• Concierge setup checklist: at the top of the tab, a green/red checklist shows whether four core pieces are configured: your OpenRouter API key, brand voice, site-wide local knowledge, and a PMS custom-field mapping for per-property knowledge.
 Use it to confirm you’re fully set up.

 • Brand Voice: a short description of how your team talks, applied to every reply.
 Give it examples and guidance.
 Specific input produces specific output.
 “Warm but professional, drop coffee-shop references” beats “friendly tone” every time.